Small Business Interview: Wendy Liu, With Wendy

 I would say being approached by viewers in the public always has an exhilarating feeling, taking some time to look at key metrics on a graph to get perspective and motivation, and learning an uncomfortable amount of detail about my time-management skills and how to keep getting better.
 Being a business owner, beyond the accomplishments of the business, is such a huge journey in self-discovery and (as corny as it sounds) "believing in yourself".

 What mistakes have you made with your business?
 What did you learn from the experience and how did you bounce back?

 The greatest fear is not even that I've made big mistakes, but that my biggest mistakes have gone unnoticed.
 Every day you have to prioritize what is the best thing to do today for the business, and the prospect of having the wrong priorities (or not even having the best option on the list!) is daunting.
-Knowing that this is a bit of an inescapable reality, the mistake I made in the beginning was doubting myself too often.
+Knowing that this is a bit of an inescapable reality, the mistake I made, in the beginning, was doubting myself too often.
 It prevents you from just running hard in a direction to see what lies ahead, because you'll be stuck taking tiny steps to the left, to the right, and wondering... should I have gone left instead?
-I learned that if I care about the business, if I am working on it because I believe it has potential, I have to trust my instincts some more.
+I learned that if I care about the business and if I am working on it because I believe it has potential, I have to trust my instincts some more.
 Set the priorities, run hard, and take glances to the sides once in a while.

 What do you consider the most important elements of running a successful small business?

 I've noticed two facets that come up often, one being a plan to get cash flowing in the short term, and two being a big, bold, memorable vision.
 To have people also believe in what you're doing, proof of these two elements in your business is powerful.

 Do you have any start-up advice you can share with women reading this who would like to launch their own businesses?